There is nothing better in this world than spending time with family and friends.

 Don’t worry! this Coleman Sundome 6 Person Tent review will put your worries at ease.

 The Coleman Sundome 6 (also known as the Coleman Dome Tent) has been a favorite among car campers and festival-goers for years.
-It can be had at a price that can’t be beaten.
+Good thing…it can be had at a price that can’t be beaten.

 This tent is big enough to fit in two queen-sized mattresses with six feet of headroom in the center.
 It also has good ventilation and fits many of the needs of tent buyers.

-Below we break down the specifications of Coleman Sundome 6 Person Tent: Let’s find out.
+Below we break down the specifications of Coleman Sundome 6 Person Tent.
+Let’s dig deeper:

 Size: Is it big enough?

 In terms of size, the Coleman Sundome is a fairly compact 6-person tent.
 With its one compartment, it has just enough room for two queen-size air mattresses, with some storage space at the feet for bags — bringing the total up to four people.

 While six people could fit in this tent, but all of them would have to be children – so at least for this tent, I would not give a 6-person entry pass.

 Four adults should be able to fit comfortably in the tent if you’re using normal camping mats.